 The advocacy service commissioned for Derbyshire County Council residents is provided by Cloverleaf Advocacy.
 They can be contacted at:

-Tel: 01924 454875 Email: referrals@cloverleaf-advocacy.co.uk -
+Tel: 01924 454875 Email: referrals@cloverleaf-advocacy.co.uk

-The advocacy service for Derby City Council residents is provided by the One Advocacy.
+The advocacy service for Derby City Council residents is provided by Disability Direct Advocacy (DDA).
 They can be contacted at: